trembanis/election-blog/content/post/2024-09-29-blog-post-4/index.md

 |Poll Average at 7 Weeks To Election |      52.25|       48.18|       56.31|               0.70|                                              1.69|
 |Previous Administration             |      45.50|       40.85|       50.15|               0.65|                                              1.99|

+# This Week’s Prediction

+The completely revamped Time for More Change model performed the highest on the selected measures of in-sample and out-of-sample fit (adjusted R-squared and the average absolute value of out-of-sample errors, respectively).
+I also produced a visual representation of the cross-validation errors (below, Figure IV): the distribution again appears to be near-normal.

 <img src="{{< blogdown/postref >}}index_files/figure-html/fig 4 print-1.png" width="672" />

+Since Time for More Change also addresses my main substantive concerns with the Abramowitz model, it is my preferred model for this week.
+Whether I have given too much weight to Harris’s role in the Biden administration remains to be seen.
+For now, I will leave you with the Time for More Change prediction of a 50.69% Harris two-party popular vote share.

+Until next time!